The student body is diverse.

 Nationally accredited career/technical training is top-notch.

 Students come here for top-notch career/technical education.
-Emergency Medical Services (EMS) and Nurse Aide programs are state-accredited.
-Other programs are nationally accredited, including:
+Emergency Medical Services (EMT) and Nurse Aide programs are state-accredited.
+Other programs or certificates are nationally accredited, including:

 Library on campus.